WenQingLee/MileStoneProject_OnlineCookBook/README.md

     * Input fields are filled with the previous recipes inputs
     * Add and remove buttons for ingredients and preparation steps creates and removes an input field respectively.
     * Input fields are to be filled up before the recipe may be submitted.
 For the inputs of ingredients and preparation steps, it is dependent on the number of input fields the user added.
+    * The user is required to upload the image before the recipe can be updated
     * Update button for the user to update recipes
     * Once the recipe is updated, the user will be redirected to the recipe details page with a flashed message that the recipe has been updated and the details reflecting it.
 6. Confirm-delete-recipe Page
     * Navigation bar is mobile responsive and links to the correct pages
-    * Breadcrumb navigation trail is mobile responsive and links to the pages
+    * Breadcrumb navigation trail is mobile responsive and links to the correct pages
     * If the user clicks no, they will be redirected back to the recipe details page
     * If the user clicks yes, they will be redirected back to the recipe lists page with a flashed message that informs them that the recipe has been deleted.
     * The recipe is deleted and recipe list has been updated